 Good consolidated surface for first 2km becoming metalled.

 Depart Bristol via The Downs to the Severn Bridge and into Wales.
-Take the path less travelled over the tops of hills all the way to the edge of Snowdonia, Clocaenog Forest and the Clwydian Hills.
-Back into England and pass through Chester.
+Take the path less travelled over the tops of hills all the way to the edge of Snowdonia then back over Berwyn; new for 2022.
+Back into England to pass through Chester.
 Cross the Mersey via the Silver Jubilee Bridge.
 Into Preston and out to the heart of the Forest of Bowland where the routes makes its first cross of the return.
 Traverse the Yorkshire Dales crossing the glorious but brutal Pennines to Barnard Castle; some old Roman Roads and tracks are involved, Ribblehead Viaduct viewed (if you want you can make a slight detour to pass under).
 North Pennines ensue, cross Hadrian’s Wall after Hexham before into Kielder Forest.
 Go the other side of Kielder Water to the Castle.
 Scotland!
-Cut west through Dumfries to Clatteringshaws Loch, Loch Dee & Troon in Galloway Forest.
+Cut west crossing the return again at Lochmaben then on to Clatteringshaws Loch, Loch Dee & Troon in Galloway Forest.
 Turn north once again through Ayrshire and into Glasgow.

 Now back south you go.
 Over the Southern Uplands to Gretna and back into England.
 To the west of the Lake District then straight (up) over Harknott (to walk) and Wrynose Pass.
 Back to the Forest of Bowland for a bit of Roman.
 Steal up the Nick of Pendle.
-Moor tops; some cobbled with turbines sweeping.
-Slither round the north eastern edge of Manchester and up Snake Pass into the Peaks for a bit of Hope.
-It is just out of reach but channel it as you descend the valley, for a bit before jumping back into the Peaks for a tart taste?
+This year’s route will head around the north eastern side of the High Peak for some open moors and old mill towns to give you Hope.
+It is just out of reach but channel it as you descend the valley, for a bit, before jumping back into the Peaks for a tart taste?
 Then Derby and a respite to Stratford on Avon exiting on a peaceful old railway path.
 The Cotswolds are ahead.
-Yep, you guessed it, up and over, with a few more downs and ups before finally dropping back to Bristol on another old railway path.
+Yep, you guessed it, up and over, with some extra downs and ups for 2022 before finally dropping back to Bristol on another old railway path.